Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 The purpose of the server is to provide accessible and reliable storage for the whole network, so this is the most important part of the setup.
 In this setup, I have two 1TB disks and one 2TB disk.
-Even if it is recommended to have disks of the same size, it is better to use
+Even if it is recommended to have disks of the same size, it is possible to use all the disks in an efficient way and have redundancy.

 ### Partitioning